 But guidelines of NICE for type 2 diabetes don’t recognize sugary as a treatment options people who have type 2 diabetes.

 New Guidelines on Surgery for Type 2 Diabetes

 In May 2016, a group of international diabetes organizations, such as Diabetes UK and other 45 organizations, published new international guidelines on sugary for people with type 2 diabetes.

 According to this group, obesity sugary, that was at first made to boost weight loss, needs to be included in the current option for treatment when it comes to specific categories of individuals who have type 2 diabetes.

 Based on these new guidelines sugary needs to be recommended in case people:

-You probably wonder whether there are any risks from this surgery?
-Well, you should bear in mind that all surgeries come with a small element of risk.
+People probably wonder whether there are any risks from this surgery.
+Well, bear in mind that all surgeries come with a small element of risk.

 However, when it comes to sugary for type 2 diabetes, this surgery doesn’t have any bigger risk than the standard surgical procedures.